GustavJaner/cheat-sheets/docs/git.md

 ### Uncommit unpushed Commits
 ```
-$ git reset --soft HEAD~1   # Reset the most recent commit, Keeping the changes of the commit
+$ git reset --soft HEAD~1   # Reset the most recent commit - Keeping the changes of the commit
 $ git reset --soft HEAD~n   # Reset the n number of recent commits

-$ git reset --hard HEAD~1   # Reset the most recent commit, Discarding the changes of the commit
+$ git reset --hard HEAD~1   # Reset the most recent commit - Discarding the changes of the commit
 $ git reset --hard HEAD~n   # Reset the n number of recent commits
 ```

 ### Uncommit pushed commits
-Use any of the above `reset` commands and then force `push` to change the remote branch
+Use any of the above `reset` commands and then force `push` to remove the commit from remote branch
 ```
 $ git push -f
 ```